swansonk14/SyntheMol/docs/rl/antibiotics.md

 | Chemprop-RDKit | 0.659 +/- 0.022 | 0.821 +/- 0.022 | 40m, 55s |
 | MLP-RDKit      | 0.688 +/- 0.020 | 0.817 +/- 0.013 | 24m, 28s |

+The Chemprop-RDKit models are the best for both _S. aureus_ and solubility.
+Therefore, those models are used to evaluate building blocks and molecules.

 ### Compute model scores for building blocks

-After training, use the model to pre-compute scores of building blocks.
+After training, use the Chemprop-RDKit models to pre-compute scores of building blocks.

-Chemprop
 ```bash
 for CHEMICAL_SPACE in real wuxi
 do